 by FRED A. BERNSTEIN

 No one argues about the size of Barbra Streisand’s talent.
-It's what she does with the talent -- the schmaltzy arrangements, the self-regrarding films -- that make her controversial.
+It's what she does with the talent -- the music some find schmaltzy; the films some see as self-indulgent -- that make her controversial.

-When it comes to home design – Streisand's latest obsession – the pattern is the same: The talent is enormous; it's how she chose to use that talent that will raise eyebrows and lower a few jaws.
+When it comes to home design – Streisand's latest obsession – the pattern is the same: The talent is enormous; it's how she chose to use that talent that may raise a few eyebrows.

 Inside the barn are dozens of period rooms.
-One enormous suite is Georgian, meaning Wedgewood-blue walls and a portrait of George Washington over the fireplace.
+One enormous suite is Georgian, meaning Wedgewood-blue walls and a Gilbert Stuart portrait of George Washington over the fireplace.
 The library, at the other end of the building, is all Arts & Crafts -- much of it adapted from the Pasadena masters Greene & Greene.
-Other rooms are Victorian or art nouveau, down to the smallest detail (including a tulip-shaped toilet).
-Vestibules separate the suites, making the transitions from one period to another less abrupt.
+Other rooms are Victorian or art nouveau, down to the smallest detail (there's a tulip-shaped toilet in the art nouveau bathroom).
+Vestibules separate the suites, cushioning the transitions from one period to another.

 But much of the building is really a private museum.
 The actual closets pale next to the “display closet” -- an art nouveau-style showcase for some of Ms. Streisand most famous outfits, including dresses from Funny Girl and the gown in which she married Mr. Brolin in 1998.